We may earn income from affiliate advertising links in this post. Please read our Disclosure Statement for details.

 Steps in Making an Authentic Paella

-There are also specific steps involved in making an authentic paella in Valencia or anywhere else in the world.
-The chef or home cook will first marinate the chicken pieces in olive oil and oregano.
+First, the chef or home cook will first marinate the chicken pieces in olive oil and oregano.
 Then, they’ll heat the olive oil in a paella pan over medium heat and stir in the garlic, Salmorra, and rice, stirring lightly to coat the rice with the other ingredients, and cooking it for 3 minutes.

 Then, they’ll add in the saffron, bay leaf, parsley, chicken stock, and lemon zest, bring it to a boil and then reduce the heat to medium-low.
 It will then be covered and left to simmer for 20 minutes.